landesberg-design/plugin-ajax-load-more-pro/pro/ajax-load-more-filters/README.txt

 4. Ensure Ajax Load More is installed prior to activating the plugin.
 5. Activate the plugin in the WP plugin dashboard.

+== Upgrade Notice ==

 == Changelog ==

+= 2.0.2 - February 25, 2023 =
+ * FIX: Fixed issue with parsing filters & facets on archive templates/pages.
+ * FIX: Fixed querystring params not being passed to query on taxonomy archive pages.
+ * FIX: Fixed dyanmic filter values not working on archive pages.
+ * FIX: Fixed issue with PHP generator output and sort field.
+ * NEW: Added `alm_filters_range_slider_steps` hook to adjust the default input steps when using the Range Slider.
+ * NEW: Added `alm_filters_textfield_submit_label` to filter textfield submit button labels.
+ * NEW: Added `alm_filters_textfield_placeholder` to filter of the textfield input placeholder.
+ * NEW: Added `alm_filters_css_classes` to allow for filtering of container classnames.

+= 2.0.1 - February 16, 2023 =
+* FIX: Fixed PHP warning that could be displayed in debug log about undefined `facet` array key.
+* FIX: Fixed issue with unwanted `]`character being rendered in some instances of select drop menus.
+* FIX: Fixed issue with select displaying result count even if not checked in Filter admin.

+= 2.0.0 - February 14, 2023 =
+UPGRADE NOTICE:
+This filters update requires updating core Ajax Load More plugin to 5.6.0

+* NEW: Added Facet Filtering.
+* NEW: Added duplicate filters functionality that allows for easy duplication of filters.
+* NEW: Added ability to sort filter dashboard columns by column headers.
+* NEW: Added filter preview functionality.
+* NEW: Added support for `include_children` parameter when running a taxonomy query.
+* NEW: Added support for passing filter ID to `alm_filters( ID, ALM_ID)` PHP method.
+* NEW: Added ability to safely delete filters from WP backend when using the `alm_filters()` PHP method for initiating a filter.
+* FIX: Fixed issues with Selected Filters display and item counter.
+* FIX: Added checker function to confirm taxonomy exists before attempting to render a tax filter which will prevent frontend PHP warnings.
+* FIX: Fixed issue with almFiltersActive callback function not working correctly.
+* FIX: Fixed issue with Reset button not hiding in the correct instances.
+* FIX: Fixed issue with category__and and tag__and checkboxes not remaining selected on page reload.
+* FIX: Fixed bug with `default_values` not being maintained on tax and meta queries in some instances.
+* UPDATE: Various admin UI/UX updates.
+* UPDATE: Cleaned up Filter builder JavaScript to make it easier for future updates.
+* UPDATE: Improved taxonomy and meta query handling on deep linked queries.

 = 1.13.0.4 - January 10, 2023 =
 * HOTFIX: Adding fix for missing constant name that was causing a fatal error.